chef/chef-web-docs/chef_master/source/platform_overview.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/platform_overview.rst>`__

 Chef is an automation company.
-Ever since it was founded in 2008, we've been bringing together developers and system administrators with our namesake product, Chef.
+Ever since it was founded in 2008, we've been bringing together developers and system administrators with our namesake product, Chef Infra.
 Over the years, what we mean by automation has expanded.
 Today, Chef has a complete automation solution for both infrastructure and applications that takes you all the way from development to production.
 Here's the complete Chef solution.

 .. image:: ../../images/automate_architecture.svg
    :width: 500px
    :align: center

-Chef
+Chef Infra
 =====================================================

 .. tag chef

 Chef Infra is a powerful automation platform that transforms infrastructure into code.
-Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef automates how infrastructure is configured, deployed, and managed across your network, no matter its size.
+Whether you’re operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, no matter its size.

-This diagram shows how you develop, test, and deploy your Chef code.
+This diagram shows how you develop, test, and deploy your Chef Infra code.

 .. image:: ../../images/start_chef.svg
    :width: 700px